vermont42/Podcasts/README.md

 * Average Length: 71:14

 ### Swift Community Podcast
-* Description: This is "a podcast for the Swift community, by the Swift community" hosted by three Swift developers, including the [creator](https://twitter.com/clattner_llvm) of LLVM and Swift.
+* Description: This is "a podcast for the Swift community, by the Swift community" hosted by three Swift developers, including a [creator](https://twitter.com/clattner_llvm) of LLVM and Swift.
 * Website: https://www.swiftcommunitypodcast.org
 * Feed: https://swiftcommunitypodcast.org/?format=rss
 * Twitter: [@theswiftpodcast](https://twitter.com/theswiftpodcast)